Health & insurance

 - Malaria occurs in nearly every South American country but is rare.
 It’s transmitted by mosquito bites at night.

-- The main symptom is high spiking fevers, which may be accompanied by chills, sweats, headache, body aches, weakness, vomiting or diarrhea.
+- The main symptom is high spiking fever, which may be accompanied by chills, sweats, headache, body aches, weakness, vomiting or diarrhea.
 Severe cases may involve the central nervous system and lead to seizures, confusion, coma and death.

 - Taking malaria pills is only recommended for areas below 2500m (8202ft) in the departments of Beni and Pando, where the risk is highest, though it is absent in the cities.
 Falciparum malaria, which is the most dangerous kind, occurs in Beni and Pando.